laixintao/iredis/iredis/data/commands/setex.md

 Set `key` to hold the string `value` and set `key` to timeout after a given number of seconds.
-This command is equivalent to executing the following commands:
+This command is equivalent to:

 ```
-SET mykey value
+SET key value EX seconds
-EXPIRE mykey seconds
 ```

-`SETEX` is atomic, and can be reproduced by using the previous two commands inside an `MULTI` / `EXEC` block.
-It is provided as a faster alternative to the given sequence of operations, because this operation is very common when Redis is used as a cache.

 An error is returned when `seconds` is invalid.